ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/slides-directories.md

-# Scenario 3: Directories of Encrypted Resolvers
+# Scenario 3: Collections of Encrypted Resolvers

 Three Parties:
 * Publisher: Curates a list of distinct resolvers